IBM/heroku-to-code-engine/README.md

-# KubeConNA-2022 Code Engine Demo
+# Heroku-to-Code-Engine Example App

 ## Scope

-We wanted to create a demo flask app to work on k8s, and OpenShift, and Code Engine for KubeConNA 2022.
+We wanted to create a demo flask app to work on help demo migrating from Heroku to Code Engine.

 ```text
 Copyright:: 2022- IBM, Inc